2310 Criteria for Immediate or Expedited Responses to Service Requests

 Refusal to Cooperate with MEPD

-If the person is denied for refusal to cooperate with the financial eligibility determination process, including refusal to furnish information or withdrawing the CAS application, the case worker must follow up with the person to explore why they did not cooperate.
-If the person states they are unwilling to cooperate with the financial eligibility determination process, then the case worker must advise the person their application for services is denied and will be referred for CAS again if they reapply later.
-The case worker documents all contacts in the case record and sends Form 2065-A to the person citing rule reference 26 Texas Administrative Code Section 271.69(a)(3).
-In the comments section, the case worker includes the following statement.
+If the person is denied for refusal to cooperate with the financial eligibility determination process, including refusal to furnish information or withdrawing the CAS application, the caseworker must follow up with the person to explore why they did not cooperate.
+If the person states they are unwilling to cooperate with the financial eligibility determination process, then the caseworker must tell the person that their application for services is denied and that they will be referred for CAS again if they reapply later.
+The caseworker documents all contacts and sends Form 2065-A to the person, citing rule reference 26 Texas Administrative Code Section 271.69(a)(3).
+In the comments section, the caseworker includes the following statement.
 “To be eligible for Family Care, you must be ineligible to receive attendant care services funded through Medicaid.
 Medicaid for the Elderly and People with Disabilities has notified HHSC you failed to provide the necessary information to determine eligibility for Medicaid-funded services.”
-If the person requests to be placed on the FC interest list, they may be placed on the list, but must be informed that they will be referred to CAS when their name is released from the list.
+If the person requests to be placed on the FC Interest List, they may be placed on the interest list but must be told that they will be referred to CAS when their name is released from the list.

-If the person is receiving FC services pending the MEPD eligibility decision and they refuse to cooperate with the financial eligibility determination process as described above, the case worker must deny FC services.
-The case worker documents all contacts in the case record and sends Form 2065-A to the person citing rule reference 26 Texas Administrative Code Section 271.69(a)(3).
-In the Comments section, the case worker includes the following statement, “To be eligible for Family Care, you must be ineligible to receive attendant care services funded through Medicaid.
+If the person is receiving FC services pending the MEPD eligibility decision and refuses to cooperate with the financial eligibility determination process as described above, the caseworker must deny FC services.
+The caseworker documents all contacts and sends Form 2065-A to the person citing rule reference 26 Texas Administrative Code Section 271.69(a)(3).
+In the Comments section, the caseworker includes the following statement, “To be eligible for Family Care, you must be ineligible to receive attendant care services funded through Medicaid.
 You failed to provide the necessary information to determine eligibility for Medicaid-funded services.”

-If the individual states that he cooperated and thought he submitted all requested information, the case worker may check the Comments section in the Texas Integrated Eligibility Redesign System (TIERS).
-The case worker may need to assist the individual in obtaining any missing requested documentation.
+If the person states that they cooperated and thought they submitted all requested information, the caseworker may check the Comments section in the Texas Integrated Eligibility Redesign System (TIERS).
+The caseworker may need to help the person get any missing requested documentation.

-The individual can reapply for CAS for up to 90 days from the date of the MEPD denial without completing a new Form H1200, Application for Assistance – Your Texas Benefits.
-The case worker must obtain a written, dated and signed statement of request to reapply from the applicant or authorized representative to establish the date of application.
-The case worker submits the written statement and the documentation with Form H1746-A, MEPD Referral Cover Sheet, marked “Application.”
-The case worker must clearly note on Form H1746-A that the applicant is requesting to reapply for CAS.
-The case worker includes all identifying information on Form H1746-A, and any other information that will help identify the original application.
+The person can reapply for CAS for up to 90 calendar days from the date of the MEPD denial without completing a new Form H1200, Application for Assistance – Your Texas Benefits.
+The caseworker must get a written, dated, and signed statement of request to reapply from the applicant or authorized representative to establish the date of application.
+The caseworker submits the written statement and the documentation with Form H1746-A, MEPD Referral Cover Sheet, marked Application.
+The caseworker must clearly note on Form H1746-A that the applicant is requesting to reapply for CAS.
+The caseworker includes all identifying information on Form H1746-A, and any other information that will help identify the original application.
 Fax Form H1746-A and documentation to the Austin Document Processing Center.

 Applications Denied by MEPD

-If a referral is sent to MEPD and the person is denied CAS eligibility for reasons other than refusal to cooperate with the financial eligibility determination process, then the person remains eligible for FC or is placed on the FC interest list.
-The assigned staff enter the information into the CSIL using the original request date for services when placing the person on the interest list.
+If a referral is sent to MEPD and the person is denied CAS eligibility for reasons other than refusal to cooperate with the financial eligibility determination process, the person remains eligible for FC or is placed on the FC Interest List.
+The assigned staff enters the information into the CSIL using the original request date for services when placing the person on the interest list.

-If the person who was denied CAS eligibility for reasons other than refusal to cooperate is released from the FC interest list within 90 days of the application date, the case worker may use:
+If the person who was denied CAS eligibility for reasons other than refusal to cooperate is released from the FC Interest List within 90 calendar days of the application date, the caseworker may use:

 • the additional forms signed at the initial home visit; and